Retired Major General Ian Gordon AO

 Roba is a Palestinian woman whose story of statelessness inspired her to study law and become an advocate for human rights.
 In her work as a lawyer she works with Aboriginal and Torres Strait Islander survivors of abuse.
 Roba is an active member of the Palestinian Community in Queensland is on the founding committee of Falasteen Inc and co-founder of the Muslim Legal Network Queensland.

 Peter is Associate Professor in History & Philosophy at the University of New South Wales.
 Peter was co-founder in 2007 of Independent Australian Jewish Voices (IAJV) seeking to widen the public discourse in support of Palestinian rights especially within the Jewish community.

 Jessica has been involved in peace and justice movements for many years, and has been with APAN since 2011.
-She has taught extensively in social work and community development fields.
+Her background is in social work which she taught at a tertiary level.
 She is a member of Christian Peacemaker Teams and in early 2015 spent six weeks serving with their team in Hebron in Palestine.

 Michael has been a pro-Palestine activist since 2003.
 He was one of the founders of the FREE GAZA campaign to break Israel’s maritime blockade of the Gaza Strip and is a contributor to three books on the role of non-violent direct action in the struggle for Palestinian independence.